How Taxes May Affect Your Inheritance

 NOTE: Tax laws change frequently, and the following information may not reflect recent changes in those laws.
 For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.

 A common question that comes up when I speak with the beneficiary of an estate or trust is whether or not the beneficiary will have to pay any taxes on their inheritance.
+Before this question can be answered, the beneficiary needs to understand that the term "taxes" actually encompasses three different types of taxes: inheritance taxes, estate taxes, and income taxes.

 Whether or not your inheritance will be subject to inheritance taxes, estate taxes and/or income taxes will depend on many factors, so let's tackle each of these types of taxes separately.